invictus-integration/docs-ifa/framework/components/transco-extraction.md

 ## BeforeMapping and AfterMapping

-You can apply a transformation to the document using a lookup in a database.
+You can apply a transformation to the document using a lookup in a SQL database.
 This can be done before or after the XSLT is applied, hence the name BeforeMapping and AfterMapping.
 The following information applies to both BeforeMapping and AfterMapping.

 ### Basic Table Mapping

-The easiest way to update a field in a document is when you have a table where 1 or more columns contains the source values and 1 column the destination value.
+The easiest way to update a field in a document is when you have a table where 1 or more columns contain the source values and 1 column the destination value.
 This case, specify the table name in the Table attribute and the column names in the FieldName.
+Transco will search for a row which matches the source columns and return the value of the column specified in Dest/@FieldName.

 ```xml
     <Transco DBAlias="FrameworkTest" Table="CustomerRequests" Mandatory="true" Active="true" DisableCaching="false" SQLCommand="" Scope_prefix="tst" Scope_xmlns="http://schemas.codit.eu/framework/tests" Scope="/tst:CustomerList/tst:Customer">